Trade Forex Trading

 Example of Support Level on Forex Chart:

-Once price hit this technical level it slightly bounced back upward, then resumed going downward until it hit the support again.
+After the price reached this point, it bounced up a bit, and then kept going down until it reached the support again.

 The more times a support is tested and the market bounces up the stronger this support level is - the exemplification laid-out below this support level was tested three times without breaking.
 Finally the market trend reversed and started heading in the opposite trend direction.

-Once a this support level has been determined traders use it to place their orders to buy the currency at the same time putting a stop loss a few pips below it.
+After figuring out where this support level is, traders use it to place orders to purchase the currency and they also put a stop loss a few pips under it.

 Resistance Area